octoxalis/contextual-css/README.md

   </a>
 </aside>
 ```
-The `<!-- variant -->` comments denote that there are two states of the `aside > a` relation: the inactive state and the "targeted" state.
+The `<!-- variant -->` comment denote that there are two states of the `aside > a` relation: the inactive state and the "targeted" state.

 Most usual kinds of CSS selectors can be added to any tag: they have to follow the usual CSS selector syntax:
 ```html